abinit/abinit/doc/tutorial/spin.md

 * the estimation of the atom magnetic moment
 * analyse the total density of states per spin direction
 * analyse the density of states per atom and per spin direction
-* look at the effect of spin-orbit coupling for a non magnetic system
+* effect of spin-orbit coupling for a non magnetic system
 * non-collinear magnetism (not yet)
 * spin-orbit coupling and magnetocristalline anisotropy (not yet)